-- 1. Slip transfers only have the ability to offset potential impacts if they represent an actual reduction in use of equivalent slips at the donor site, and the slips from the donor site are not be reoccupied. - 2.
-To assure no net increase in impact to manatees, the type and frequency of vessel use associated with the slips removed (transferred) from a donor site must be equivalent to the type and frequency of use at the receiving site.
+- Slip transfers only have the ability to offset potential impacts if they represent a reduction in use of equivalent slips at the donor site, and the slips from the donor site are not reoccupied. - To assure no net increase in impact to manatees, the type and frequency of vessel use associated with the slips removed (transferred) from a donor site must be equivalent to the type and frequency of use at the receiving site.
 To qualify as a transferable slip, all donated slips shall be documented showing consistent, past use by motorboats.
-Documents would include records showing the vessel use and aerial photographs, based on the highest single day slip use by motorboats during the period not greater than five years prior to application for transfer. - 3.
-Donor sites must be located in areas designated as essential habitat, as defined in the MPP.
-Slips located in areas recommended for expansion of commercial marinas, dry storage, transitory docks, boatyards, ramps, or large vessel (>100') berthing under the MPP do not qualify as donor slips. - 4.
-To assure no net increase in impact to manatees, slips may only be transferred to a site that is a less sensitive or equivalent manatee habitat within the same tributary or geographic area.
+Documents would include records such as a marine operating permit or aerial photographs based on the highest single day slip use by motorboats during the period not greater than five years prior to application for transfer.
+Donated slips must be from a site that meets the definition of "existing marine facility."

+3. Donor sites must be located in areas designated as essential habitat, as defined in the MPP.
+Slips located in areas recommended for expansion of commercial marinas, dry storage, transitory docks, boatyards, ramps, or large vessel (>100°) berthing under the MPP do not qualify as donor slips.

+4. To assure no net increase in impact to manatees, slips may only be transferred from an existing marine facility to a site that is a less sensitive or equivalent manatee habitat within the same tributary or geographic area.
 For example, for a project on a canal or river, both the donor and recipient sites should be located on the same waterway.
-Within cold weather aggregation areas and travel corridors to them, such as the Miami River, Little River, Coral Gables Waterway etc, slips may be transferred downstream or may be consolidated on one of several contiguous parcels.
-For a project in Biscayne Bay or adjoining bays and sounds, the donor and recipient sites shall be located within close proximity of each other.
+Within cold weather aggregation areas and travel corridors to them, such as the Miami River, Little River, Coral Gables Waterway etc. slips may be transferred downstream or may be consolidated on one of several contiguous parcels.
+For a project in Biscayne Bay or adjoining bays and sounds, the donor and recipient sites shouldall be located within close proximity of each other.
 The goal is to set a distance between sites that would not create a significant difference in vessel traffic impacts.